 Step 3: Attend your Welcome Meeting.

-All Welcome Meetings are currently being conducted via phone by default.
+All Welcome Meetings are currently being conducted via phone/Zoom by default.
 In-person meetings are available upon request.
 During your Welcome Meeting, you and your Access Specialist will discuss:

 - Any disability-related barriers you may be experiencing in your academics,

 - The accommodations that would best address those barriers, and

 - How to set up accommodations in your classes.

 Administrative registrations are self-directed and do not require a Welcome Meeting.
 Students will be responsible for carefully reviewing the SLDS Handbook and scheduling a follow up meeting with their Access Specialist for any questions or new requests.
 If you are only requesting accommodations from the following list, then you may request an administrative registration:

 - 1.5x or 2x extended time on exams